|Barbara Ann Allen Rainey|

 July 13, 1585 - A group of 108 English colonists, led by Sir Richard Grenville, reached Roanoke Island, N.C.

-July 13, 1787 – The Continental Congress, under the Articles of Confederation, enacted the Northwest Ordinance establishing governing rules for the Northwest Territory.
-It also established procedures for the admission of new states and limited the expansion of slavery.
+July 13, 1787 – The Continental Congress, under the Articles of Confederation, enacted the Northwest Ordinance establishing governing rules for the Northwest Territory, procedures for the admission of new states and limited the expansion of slavery.

 July 13, 1793 – English poet John Clare was born in Helpston, Northamptonshire.